Strese64/Proj/README.md

 Map Projections for Germany is a Python Class.

 ## Fundamentals
 The rotation ellipsoid GRS80 (Geodetic Reference System, at date 1980) is the basis for all projections in the world, except the U.S.A., they use WGS84, which is identical.
-The geodesist and surveyor in the world use the EPSG (European Petroleum Surveying Group) codes to identify the diffenrent CRS (Coordinate Reference Systems).
+The geodesist and surveyor in the world use the EPSG (European Petroleum Surveying Group) codes to identify the different CRS (Coordinate Reference Systems).

 * EPSG:4258 (and EPSG:4326) for the geodetic coordinates (the angles longitude and latitude), world wide
 * EPSG:3034 as the LCC Lambert-projection, for Europe
 * EPSG:3035 as the LAEA Lambert-projection, for Europe
-* EPSG:3044 (as well as EPSG:4647 and EPSG:25832) for ETRS89 coordinates of the 32nd UTM zone
+* EPSG:3044 (as well as EPSG:4647 and EPSG:25832) for ETRS89 coordinates of the 32nd UTM zone (here: Germany)
-* EPSG:3045 (as well as EPSG:5650 and EPSG:25833) for ETRS89 coordinates of the 33rd UTM zone
+* EPSG:3045 (as well as EPSG:5650 and EPSG:25833) for ETRS89 coordinates of the 33rd UTM zone (here: Germany)
+* EPSG:3038 - EPSG:3051 for whole Europe

 Here we use only the number (EPSG-code).
-ETRS89 is the official coordinate system of the nations in the European Union.
+ETRS89 is the official coordinate system of all nations in the European Union.

 ## Usage

 Just use the following example to transform from EPSG:4258 (GRS80) to EPSG:3035 (LAEA):

 ```
-t = Proj(von=4258, nach=3035)   # von=from nach=to
+t = Proj(fromEPSG=4258, toEPSG=3035)
 (x, y, z) = t.transform(12.12, 51.23)
 (x, y, z) = t.transform(12.00, 51.00)
 ```